airthreesixty/website-air360/content/en/blog/what-to-look-for-in-a-ux-analytics-partner.md

 UX analytics partners typically offer two pricing models: a fixed price per project or a time and materials-focused price estimate.
 With a fixed pricing model, a project’s cost is determined when a contract is signed.
 A time and materials pricing model offers better cost flexibility because it allows the client to supervise the entire process.
 Always ask about the average time frame for projects if opting for the latter.

 ## The Bottom Line
-When researching UX providers, take a hard look at the expertise levels of their team, past performances, case studies and customer testimonials.
+When researching UX providers, take a hard look at the expertise levels of their team, past performances, [case studies](/en/content-gallery/) and customer testimonials.
 It is also important to choose an agency that has proven experience in understanding their clients’ business goals and processes.
 A good UX analytics partner should be as much a business partner and advisor as they are a provider.
 A strong partnership could spell the difference between falling behind the competition or becoming a frontrunner.

-*DTC eCommerce brands that demand excellence in customer data analytics choose Air360.
-With user experience data collected in real-time, Air360lets you turn your UX analytics into actionable insights.
+DTC eCommerce brands that demand excellence in customer data analytics choose [Air360](/en/product-tour/ ).
+With user experience data collected in real-time, Air360 lets you turn your UX analytics into actionable insights.
 Want to learn more?
-Schedule your Air360 demo today.*
+[Schedule your Air360 demo](/en/request-demo/) today.

 *Header image: Christina @ Wocintechchat.com*